 - Advise and make recommendations related to student organization issues.

 - Student coordinators

 Registered Student Organizations

 Explore Involvement Opportunities — SOC encourages you to explore currently registered organizations.
 During your search, you’ll learn about an organization missions, purpose and goals.

 Engage with Fellow Students — Contact an officer for more information, attend an organization meeting or event, stop by an organization booth, sign up for an organization mailing list, or complete your membership.
 Remember, you don’t have to join everything at once.
 Take it slow and find the best fit for you.

 Continued Organization Development — Orientations are offered for all student organizations.
 Topics discussed include: funding, room reservations, publicity, bank accounts, resources provided by SOC and more.
 Contact SOC to schedule an orientation.

 Student Organization Funding Advisory Board (SOFAB) — The advisory board is responsible for granting and allocating money to registered student organizations that wish to host events on campus.
 The goal of SOFAB is to fund large-scale on campus events that foster community, diversity, entertainment and education.
 SOFAB is made up of five student voting members and two SOF student coordinators, and is overseen by SOC staff members.

-SOF Funding — All registered student organizations in good standing are eligible for two types of funding.
+SOC Funding — All registered student organizations in good standing are eligible for two types of funding.
 Learn more »

-SOF Student Coordinators
+SOC Student Coordinators